-The job of a corporate General Counsel can be reduced to three aims: protect the business from unacceptable legal risk, help the company achieve success, and spend the legal budget cost-effectively.
-The GC faces one central challenge: how to hire, equip and deploy the legal team to achieve these aims in a balanced way.
+The job of corporate General Counsel (GC) can be reduced to three aims: protect the business from unacceptable legal risk, help the company achieve success, and spend the legal budget cost-effectively.
+However, the GC faces one central challenge: how to hire, equip and deploy the legal team to achieve these aims in a balanced way.
 The “digital GC” seeks to put data at the heart of these decisions, and in doing so they may radically change how the corporate legal function operates.

 In recent years the legal industry has been taking steps towards this data-driven decision-making approach.
-With corporate legal departments that focus heavily on transaction support, traditional contract lifecycle management (CLM) systems have been deployed as the foundation for this approach but clients often find in practice, the technology lacks real transformational impact.
+With corporate legal departments that focus heavily on transaction support, traditional contract lifecycle management (CLM) systems have been deployed as the foundation for this approach, but clients often find in practice, the technology lacks real transformational impact.
 In contrast with classical CLMs, a dynamic data platform brings together the systems, processes and people to deliver insights that will enable the GC to fully optimize the legal function.
-And while it is possible for a legal department to procure and interconnect the right products for the overall technology solution, engineer the legal function processes correctly, and deploy some of its staff into operational roles that support the solution—the dynamic data platform we are talking about here is essentially an eco-system that is best delivered to legal as a service.
+While it is possible for a legal department to procure and interconnect the right products for the overall technology solution, engineer the legal function processes correctly, and deploy some of its staff into operational roles that support the solution, the dynamic data platform we are talking about here is essentially an eco-system, that is best delivered to legal as a service.

 Let’s look at the functional capabilities of this data platform.
 Essentially, there are three levels of insight that the GC is seeking:

-- Service-level profile: this next level generates at least a preliminary view as to the functional quality offered by the team, by reference to some basic service levels such as number of working hours taken to acknowledge a client instruction, turnaround time for a first-pass contract review and so on.
+This next level generates at least a preliminary view as to the functional quality offered by the team, by reference to some basic service levels.
+These include the number of working hours taken to acknowledge a client instruction, turnaround time for a first-pass contract review and so on.
 This is valuable information for the General Counsel, providing a degree of insight into the level of operational excellence performed by the department.
-This information can enable the leadership to highlight to their clients how the legal function contributes to the “commercial success” element of the department’s core charter.
+This information can enable leadership to highlight to their clients how the legal function contributes to the “commercial success” element of the department’s core charter.
 Many corporate law departments are now deploying combinations of CLM and workflow reporting systems to produce such data.